Listen to Robert Plant’s mind-blowing isolated vocal track on Led Zeppelin’s ‘Whole Lotta Love’

 Jimmy Page was said to come up with the guitar riff for ‘Whole Lotta Love’ in the summer of 1968, on his houseboat on the River Thames at Pangbourne, England.
 John Paul Jones, though, stated that Page’s famous riff emerged from a stage improvisation during the band’s playing of ‘Dazed and Confused’.
-Page denied that the song originated onstage but there was one aspect he couldn’t deny – that he lifted the riff from a Muddy Waters cover of Willie Dixon’s ‘You Need Love’.
+Page denied that the song originated onstage but there was one aspect he couldn’t deny—that he lifted the lyrics from a Muddy Waters cover of Willie Dixon’S ‘You Need Love’.

-So, if Jimmy Page’s guitar lick was the drive behind the song, imagine Plant’s vocal as Nitrous Oxide sprayed on to the firing pistons which take this muscle car of musicality on from fast to lightspeed.
+So, if Jimmy Page’s guitar lick was the V12 engine power behind the song, imagine Plant’s vocal as Nitrous Oxide sprayed on to the firing pistons which take this muscle car of musicality on from fast to flaming-tired lightspeed.

 Listen below to Robert Plant’s imperious vocal on ‘Whole Lotta Love’ from Led Zeppelin’s sophomore album Led Zeppelin II below.